matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 ### Optional using just latest data

 `tail -n 2000000` may be used to extract just group of last changesets - in late 2019 it was about one week of activity.

+Note that it is safe as each change is in own line and this script parses input lane by lane and does not need a valid XML as an input.

 ## Running script